A Guide to Car Modifications

 Making modifications to a car may improve its look or performance, but they should never be made at the expense of safety.
 The law is there to ensure that cars on the road are safe for the driver, other road users and pedestrians, so please ensure that laws and regulations are followed.

 Don’t put aesthetics ahead of safety or legality and tell the car’s insurer of any modification that have been made!
-If you’re in Northampton and looking to modify your car, give Motorvation Northampton a call, we can help to ensure your modifications are legal and safe for you and everyone else on the road.
+If you’re in Bedford and looking to modify your car, give Motorvation Bedford a call, we can help to ensure your modifications are legal and safe for you and everyone else on the road.